5 things I learnt at the Global Yogurt Summit 2014

 • “A healthy microbiota (gut bacteria) helps us harvest the nutrition from the food we consume”.

 • “Yogurt is milk with lactose digested”.
-(Check out this cool infographic on yogurt and lactose intolerance).
+(Check out this cool infographic on).

 Conference over…time for a brief chill in sunny California!
 Thanks to Yogurt in Nutrition Initiative for inviting me.